CloudTestDrive/EventLabs/AppDev/K8S/sample.app.pipeline.md

 Currently you have one application instance (pod) up and running what you deployed manually.
 Because of replica definition it created a Replica Set.
 A Replica Set ensures that a specified number of pod replicas are running at any one time.
 In other words, a Replica Sets makes sure that a pod or a homogeneous set of pods is always up and available.

 To scale your application first use the dashboard.
-Find your *rest-jscreditscore* deployment and click on the option menu on the right side and select **Scale**.
+Find your *rest-jscreditscore<Your Number>* deployment and click on the option menu on the right side and select **Scale**.

 ![alt text](images/wercker.application.35.png)